Qiang156/Desenio/README.md

 ## Exercise 4

-Replace the link to ?Action = members with a button.
+Replace the link to `?action=members` with a button.
 The button should trigger loading of the result via ajax through WGR.example in JS.
 It should therefore be a class on the button that the javascript in scripts.js has an onclick listener against.
 See https://wgrsecure.se/docs/coding-style/#header7 for tips.

 ## Exercise 5